 Two years after U.S. forces shot to death Italian intelligence agent Nicola Calipari in Iraq, Washington is refusing to hand over the U.S. soldier charged in the case to be tried in Italy.
-Calipari was killed while escorting Italian reporter Guiliana Sgrena after securing her release from a month-long abduction in Iraq.
+Calipari was killed while escorting Italian reporter Giuliana Sgrena after securing her release from a month-long abduction in Iraq.
 Sgrena joins us in our firehouse studio to discuss the case. [includes rush transcript]

-AMY GOODMAN: Italy has criticized the Bush Administration for failing to claim responsibility for the 2005 killing of Italian intelligence agent Nicola Calipari in Iraq.
-Speaking at a commemoration for Calipari on March 4, Italian Foreign Minister Massimo D’Alema openly challenged the United States and said, "Right now, there is a need for justice to be done."
+AMY GOODMAN: Italy has criticized the Bush administration for failing to claim responsibility for the 2005 killing of Italian intelligence agent Nicola Calipari in Iraq.
+Speaking at a commemoration for Calipari on March 4, Italian Foreign Minister Massimo D’Alema openly challenged the United States and said, “Right now, there is a need for justice to be done.”

 Calipari, the number two man in the Italian military intelligence, died while escorting Italian reporter Giuliana Sgrena out of Iraq after securing her release from a month-long abduction.
-US Forces opened fire on their vehicle as they drove to Baghdad International Airport.
+U.S. forces opened fire on their vehicle as they drove to Baghdad International Airport.
 Another agent and Sgrena were wounded in the attack.